-Can I Transfer Records To The State Records Center Once The Paperwork Is Started?
+Can I Transfer Records To The State Records Center Once The Request is Submitted?

 No, you cannot transfer records to the State Records Center until an approved Executive Board Resolution is issued.

-Can I Destroy Records Once The Paperwork Is Started?
+Can I Destroy Records Once The Request is Submitted?